 For example, if you enter a width of 1.5 feet, the wizard displays the width as 18 inches (it rounds up).

-Click OK, and the cost per thousand square foot will now show up below the Avg and Mkt costs.
+Click OK, and the cost per thousand square foot now shows below the Avg and Mkt costs.

 To use the Cost Per Ton Wizard, enter a value in either ounces or pounds.
 When you enter one of these weight measures, the other is calculated automatically.

-Click OK, and the cost per ton will now show up below the Avg and Mkt costs.
+Click OK, and the cost per ton shows below the Avg and Mkt costs.

 View additional details for Order Multiples

 Item and OrderMult are additional options, but do not do any unit conversion.
-This setting is useful for items with a supplier ratio or items with an order qty that is higher than 1.
+These settings are useful for items with a supplier ratio or items with an order qty that is higher than 1.

 Note: The PO value for the OrderMult option is informational only.
 Unlike the MBF, MSF, and Ton options, this PO value does not appear when you add the item to a purchase order.